Memory design adds operational axes to artifact analysis

 |---|---|---|

-These axes are necessary because memory discussions often conflate them — agent memory is a crosscutting concern, not a separable niche collects the recurring confusions, and The fundamental split in agent memory is not storage format but who decides what to remember shows backend-first comparisons missing the more consequential axes.
-A vector store is a backend, not an artifact class.
-A prompt rule is usually prose-class but behavior-shaping in role.
-A markdown file can have knowledge role when read as reference and system-definition role when loaded as instruction.
+These fields are necessary because memory discussions often conflate them — agent memory is a crosscutting concern, not a separable niche collects the recurring confusions, and The fundamental split in agent memory is not storage format but who decides what to remember shows substrate-first comparisons missing the more consequential fields.
+A vector store is a substrate, not a representational form.
+A prompt rule is usually prose-form but behavior-shaping only through a specific authority path.
+A Markdown file can advise when read as reference and instruct when loaded as standing context.

-But artifact axes stop at the artifact boundary.
+But artifact fields stop at the artifact boundary.
 They do not explain how retained material becomes future capacity.

 Operational memory axes